 I have done all the previous hikes and am looking for Challenging Hikes

 12. Purgatory Falls in Milford, Mont Vernon, and Lyndeborough is a must!
-6 miles from end to end.
+Trailhead and parking lot on Dow Road Mont Vernon is open.
 Involves hiking in a steep ravine near the upper falls.
 Dress for mud and several stream crossings without bridges.